aquasecurity/tracee/docs/tracee-ebpf/index.md

 Use the `--help` flag to see a full description of available options.
 Some flags has specific help sections that can be accessed by passing `help` to the flag, for example `--output help`.
 This section covers some of the more common options.

+## Getting Tracee-eBPF

+You can obtain Tracee-eBPF in any of the following ways:
+1. Download from the [GitHub Releases](https://github.com/aquasecurity/tracee/releases) (`tracee.tar.gz`).
+2. Use the docker image from Docker Hub: `aquasec/tracee` with the `trace` sub-command.
+3. Build the executable from source using `make build`.
+For that you will need additional development tooling.
+4. Build the executable from source in a Docker container which includes all development tooling, using `make build DOCKER=1`.

+All of the other setup options and considerations listed under Tracee's Installation section applies to Tracee-eBPF as well.